Sarah Sanders Interviewed By Robert Mueller’s Office

 “The President urged me, like he has everyone in the administration, to fully cooperate with the special counsel.
 I was happy to voluntarily sit down with them,” Sanders said of her interview.

-Sanders reportedly spoke with Mueller’s staff around the same time Trump’s former chief of staff was being interviewed in November or December of 2018.
+Sanders reportedly spoke with Mueller’s staff around the same time Trump’s former chief of staff was being interviewed last year.

 The White House press secretary did not reveal any details about her interview or what she might have said during the meeting, and so far there has been no indication that she is in any legal danger as a result of the investigation.

-CNN speculated that Sanders might have been questioned with regards to the many statements she has made to the press in defense of the president with regards to the rampant rumors that the Trump presidential campaign colluded with Russia and the Kremlin to throw the election.
+CNN speculated that Sanders might have been questioned with regards to the many statements she has made to the press in defense of the president, especially those concerning the rampant rumors that the Trump presidential campaign colluded with Russia and the Kremlin to throw the election.

 BREAKING: White House press secretary Sarah Sanders interviewed by special counsel Robert Mueller's office https://t.co/vDW9YiXujA pic.twitter.com/xXShZgilqa